Doctoral study in Law

 Why study with us?

-- The University of Auckland is New Zealand's highest-ranking university.
-The Auckland Law School is ranked 29th in the QS World University Rankings (2018).
+- The University of Auckland and Auckland Law School is the highest-ranking university in New Zealand (QS World University Ranking by subject 2021).

 - Stimulating and rewarding, a PhD at the Auckland Law School requires a high level of self-motivation and discipline, providing an exciting opportunity to engage in independent, cutting-edge research.

 - The University of Auckland offers a range of scholarships and opportunities for incoming doctoral candidates.